 Where to stay: Keep things cozy at a bed and breakfast like the Wicklow Way Lodge.

 In the county of Cork, Kinsale is a fishing village with a lot of character.
-Its history dates to twelfth century, but the food in Kinsale has always been ahead of the times.
+Its history dates to the twelfth century, but the food in Kinsale has always been ahead of the times.
 Whether you go upscale at a place like Finn’s Table or indulge in seafood at Fishy Fishy, you’ll eat well in this brightly-colored town.
 While visiting, you could also brush up on your maritime history at the Old Lusitania Museum or pay a visit to Desmond Castle, which doubles as a wine museum.
 If you’re hankering for beer, stop by Blacks Brewery for a tour and a pint.

 Where to stay: The Trident Hotel offers modern accommodation with gorgeous views of the River Bandon.

-If you’ll be driving the ring of Kerry, don’t pass over the adorable village of Dingle.
-It’s most famous for great surfing conditions and as the bizarre home of an out-of-place bottlenose dolphin named Fungie, and you’ll have plenty of fun meandering through town center.
+If you’ll be driving the Ring of Kerry, don’t pass over the adorable village of Dingle.
+It’s most famous for great surfing conditions and as the bizarre home of an out-of-place bottlenose dolphin named Fungie, and you’ll have plenty of fun meandering through the town center.
 You can also visit nearby attractions like the ancient Gallarus Oratory or grab your boots for a hike up to the viewpoint on Mount Brandon.

 Where to stay: Just a walk down the road from the main town, Pax House offers guests a beautiful space to unwind on a visit to Dingle.

 Check Prices for Pax Guest House in Dingle, Ireland